SalishSeaCast/docs/particles/ariane.rst

 Now you can run Ariane from any directory by typing :kbd:`ariane`.

-On :kbd:`orcinus` Ariane runs can also be sumbitted to the queue.
+On :kbd:`orcinus` Ariane runs can also be submitted to the queue.
 An example :kbd:`.pbs` will be included soon.